spoonapps/docs/doc/test/selenium/1_getting_started.md

-Spoonium leverages containerization to offer solutions for testing browsers, applications, and servers.

 ## Selenium Testing

 Spoonium offers a solution for automated browser testing by running [Selenium](http://seleniumhq.org) tests on a variety of browsers all on your local machine with minimal setup.